BiOpt/BiOpt.github.io/_pages/bolib.md

 <span style="color:orange">BOLIBver2</span>
 ---
 This is a new version constructed based on the old one.
-[BOLIBver2.zip](\files\BOLIBver2.zip) comprises 173  bilevel optimization test examples including  138 nonlinear examples (in which 124 ones are taken from <span style="color:blue">**BOLIB**</span>, 24 linear examples and  11 simple examples.
-The whole list can be found in [BOLIB2019_test_examples_library_version2.pdf](\files\BOLIB2019_test_examples_library_version2.pdf) with more information, such as dimensions, best known solutions  or  starting points.
+[BOLIBver2.zip](\files\BOLIBver2.zip) comprises 173  bilevel optimization test examples: 138 nonlinear  (in which 124 ones are taken from <span style="color:blue">**BOLIB**</span>), 24 linear and  11 simple ones.
+The whole list can be found in [BOLIB2019_test_examples_library_version2.pdf](\files\BOLIB2019_test_examples_library_version2.pdf), where more information, such as dimensions and best known solutions, is included.
 All examples are coded through Matlab and saved in m-files.
 Each m-file has similar pattern.
 For example,

  ```
 function w=Outrata1990Ex1a(x,y,keyf,keyxy)